Excalibur (film): Cast

+Credits from the AFI Catalog of Feature Films.

 Production

 Development

 John Boorman had planned a film adaptation of the Merlin legend as early as 1969, but when submitting the three-hour script written with Rospo Pallenberg to United Artists, they rejected it deeming it too costly and offered him J. R. R. Tolkien's The Lord of the Rings instead.
 Boorman was allowed to shop the script elsewhere, but no studio would commit to it.
 Returning to his original idea of the Merlin legend, Boorman was eventually able to secure deals that would help him do Excalibur.
-Much of the imagery and set designs were created with his The Lord of the Rings project in mind, and it has been noted that certain scenes are reminiscent of Monty Python's 1975 comedy film, Monty Python and the Holy Grail.
+Much of the imagery and set designs were created with his The Lord of the Rings project in mind.

 Writing

 Rospo Pallenberg and John Boorman wrote the screenplay, which is primarily an adaptation of Malory's Morte d'Arthur (1469–70) recasting the Arthurian legends as an allegory of the cycle of birth, life, decay, and restoration, by stripping the text of decorative or insignificant details.
-The resulting film is reminiscent of mythographic works such as Sir James Frazer's The Golden Bough and Jessie Weston's From Ritual to Romance; Arthur is presented as the "Wounded King" whose realm becomes a wasteland to be reborn thanks to the Grail, and may be compared to the Fisher (or Sinner) King, whose land also became a wasteland, and was also healed by Perceval.
+The resulting film is reminiscent of mythographic works such as Sir James Frazer's The Golden Bough and Jessie Weston's From Ritual to Romance.
+Arthur is presented as the "Wounded King" whose realm becomes a wasteland to be reborn thanks to the Grail, and may be compared to the Fisher (or Sinner) King, whose land also became a wasteland, and was also healed by Perceval.
 "The film has to do with mythical truth, not historical truth," Boorman remarked to a journalist during filming.
 The Christian symbolism revolves around the Grail, perhaps most strongly in the baptismal imagery of Perceval finally achieving the Grail quest.
 "That's what my story is about: the coming of Christian man and the disappearance of the old religions which are represented by Merlin.
 The forces of superstition and magic are swallowed up into the unconscious."

 In addition to Malory, the writers incorporated elements from other Arthurian stories, sometimes altering them.
 For example, the sword between the sleeping lovers' bodies comes from the tales of Tristan and Iseult; the knight who returns Excalibur to the water is changed from Bedivere to Perceval; and Morgause and Morgan Le Fay are merged into one character.
 The sword Excalibur and the Sword in the Stone are presented as the same thing; in some versions of the legends, they are separate.
-In Le Morte d'Arthur, Sir Galahad, the illegitimate son of Lancelot and Elaine of Carbone, is the Knight who is worthy of the Holy Grail.
+In Le Morte d'Arthur, Sir Galahad, the illegitimate son of Lancelot and Elaine of Corbenic, is the Knight who is worthy of the Holy Grail.
 Boorman follows the earlier version of the tale as told by Chrétien de Troyes, making Perceval the grail winner.
 Some new elements were added, such as Uther wielding Excalibur before Arthur (repeated in Merlin), Merlin's 'Charm of Making' (written in Old Irish), and the concept of the world as "the dragon" (probably inspired by the dragon omen seen in Geoffrey of Monmouth's account of Merlin's life).